exercism/python/exercises/practice/rotational-cipher/.articles/performance/content.md

 ## Conclusion

-For a long string as input, the `str.translate` approach the fastest, followed by ascii, alphabet, and finally recursion.
+For a long string as input, the `str.translate` approach is the fastest, followed by ascii, alphabet, and finally recursion.
 For a short string as input, is the alphabet approach the fastest, followed by ascii, recursion and finally `str.translate`.

 This means that if you know the input is a short string, the fastest approach is to use the alphabet, and forgo the overhead of making and saving a translation dictionary.